namansethi13/TrackMyExpenses/README.md

-# TrackMyExpenses is your day to day expense tracker powered with AI 🤖
+# TrackMyExpenses is your day-to-day expense tracker powered by AI 🤖

 ### 🚧 Still building it, but hey Rome wasn’t built in a day.